blackrat/acts_as_select/README.md

 obtain a list of the contents of a column by calling <column_name>_list

 ### Options
-acts_as_select takes two options to allow for finer grained control over which methods are created:
+acts_as_select takes two options to allow for finer grained control over which methods are created and allows for scoping to restrict or change order.

     :include => [column_list]